-This page has procedures for creating or editing Cloud SQL instances to allow users or service accounts that are configured to use Cloud SQL IAM database authentication.
-To learn more about the Cloud SQL IAM integration, see the Overview of Cloud SQL IAM database authentication.
+This page has procedures for creating or editing Cloud SQL instances to allow users, service accounts, or groups that are configured to use Cloud SQL IAM database authentication.
+To learn more about the Cloud SQL IAM integration, see IAM authentication.

 A newly-created instance has a postgres